-Table: B-3 Waiver Year -a Unduplicated Number of Participants
+Waiver Year Unduplicated Number of

-Year 1 5830
+5830

 Year 2 6380

 Year 3 6530

 Year 4 6680

 Year 5 6830

 b.
 Limitation on the Number of Participants Served at Any Point in Time.
 Consistent with the unduplicated number of participants specified in Item B-3-a, the state may limit to a lesser number the number of participants who will be served at any point in time during a waiver year.
 Indicate whether the state limits the number of participants in this way: (select one) :